International Aviation Meet at Belmont Park

 The Belmont Park aviation meet was an international air show that took place in 1910.
 The Belmont Racetrack in Elmont, New York, United States, was the site of the aviation meet.
 The event took place over nine days and featured aerial races, and contests involving duration, distance, speed and altitude.

 The show was managed and organized by the Aero Club of America and it took place over nine days, October 22-31, 1910.
 Featured aviators included Wilbur Wright, Alfred Leblanc, Émile Aubrun, René Simon, John Moisant and Claude Grahame-White.
-The show awarded prize money of US$72,300; revenue from gate gate receipts for the show totaled US$188,000.
+The show awarded prize money of US$72,300; revenue from gate receipts for the show totaled US$188,000.

 Background

 The air show was the idea of Andrew Freedman who was a director of the Wright Company.
 The company was started by the Wright brothers who were American aviation pioneers.
 They became the first to pilot a heavier-than-air flying machine on December 17, 1903.
 On August 9, 1910, the Committee of Arrangements members were announced at the Finance Committee of the Aero Club of America.
 The members of the Committee of Arrangements were Alan A. Ryan, Clifford B. Harmon and W. Redmond Cross.
 August Belmont Jr. was a Wright Company stockholder and he was selected to be the president of the event's organizing committee.
 The venue that the committee selected was August Belmont's racetrack at Belmont Park.
 They selected Belmont so that they could save money by using the existing stands and they were able to enclose the grounds.

 By October 9, 1910, the park was being prepared for the air show.
 The workers used electric light to work at night.
 The main grandstand was expanded to accommodate the people who were expected.
 The organizers also had to construct hangars for the airplanes: the hangars were 1000 ft long and 15 ft high.
 Aviators began to arrive on October 9 including Frenchmen Alfred Leblanc and Jacques Faure, and American John Moisant.